vegarringdal/ProteusXMLDrawing/README.md

 - rotation/scale of items -> this will need some more work.
   -  Inverted z axis (flip around y axis) : <Axis X="0" Y="0" Z="-1"/>  (I have not looked into this)
   -  Rotation about the origin :  <Reference X=”[cosØ]” Y=”[sinØ]” Z=”0” /> (Hopefully this is fixed now)
+    - can shape or lines have rotation ?
   -  Scaling looks ok on samples Ive found..